 Back in the early 90’s, LtGen Paul Van Riper interrupted one of our IOC field events because he had been directed to stage a capabilities demo for a visiting member of the British Royal Family.
 I think it was Prince Andrew, but may have that wrong.
 General Van Riper is probably best known as the man who destroyed the US Navy in a 2002 “free play” staff exercise.
 But his reputation back then was as a general who would go” high order” at the slightest provocation.

-I recall when he showed up outside the old combat town in Quantico; my fellow instructors and I lined up to salute but for some reason I cut my salute early.
+I recall when he showed up outside the old combat town in Quantico; my fellow instructors and I lined up to render him a salute but for some reason I cut my salute early.
 He glared at me as if I were a putrid urine specimen.
 And not just a casual glare – he held it for what seemed like hours as my face worked its way through the various stages of red finally topping out at crimson.
 I remember observing full Colonels on the side of the road picking up trash (they had apparently been told to have their Marines get this done the day before but didn’t- so now they had to do it).
-We saw those Colonels because we had to go back and get clean uniforms for our students and ourselves – after five days in the field, we were pretty stinky and no member of the Royal Family was going to be forced to deal with stinky Marines.
+We saw those Colonels because we had to go back and get clean uniforms for our students and ourselves – after five days in the field we were pretty stinky and no member of the Royal Family was going to be forced to deal with stinky Marines.

 Here’s why: attention to detail saves lives.
 It is not something that one can turn on one moment and off the next.
 It is a habitual behavior borne of years of practice, and even more years of serious ass-chewing from those above you who know the business.
 We had always known attention to detail was critical, but had applied it only when practicing the deadly arts of war.
 We were masters at running complex live fire and maneuver training which required considerable attention to detail to pull off.
-However, in all honesty we just didn’t apply it in the garrison or classroom setting.
+However, in all honesty, we just didn’t apply it in the garrison or classroom setting.
 As young officers we thought we could turn it on in the field because that’s where (we thought) it was important.
 What Gen Van Riper and the many others like him were demonstrating to us was that we were wrong – you can never turn off attention to detail.

 Our first stop on our tour of 1/3’s area was a newly established logistics hub, which was a pigsty.
 I had never seen Dave ‘channel’ Gen Van Riper before, but I have now, and man, it is a sight to behold.
 He went high order, repeating over and over that a unit that can’t keep its own little camp in order is a unit unfit for combat operations outside the wire.
 “If the little things are kicking your ass, how the hell do you expect me to believe you can accomplish the big things I sent you out here to do?”
 I’m paraphrasing here because between Dave and SgtMaj Zickefoose, so much ass was being chewed that I thought it best to go hide in the MRAP and didn’t even attempt to write down what they were explaining in the harsh unequivocal terms of infantry Marines.